bakpakin/Fennel/tutorial.md

   (print x))
 ```

+If the size of the table doesn't match the number of binding locals,
+missing values are filled with `nil` and extra values are discarded.
 Note that unlike many languages, `nil` in Lua actually represents the
 absence of a value, and thus tables cannot contain `nil`.
 It is an
 error to try to use `nil` as a key, and using `nil` as a value removes